buzzgreyday/sspaghetty/README.md

 1. Download the sspaghetty
 2. Make executable
    `chmod +x spaghetty`
+3. Install `sshpass`
-3. Create an API access token on DO
+4. Create an API access token on DO
-4. Install
+5. Install
    `sspaghetty install`

 The script will encode the API access token for safe usage and remember your connection values.